 No customer access to the virtual machine level is provided.

 Customer data privacy is of utmost importance at Timescale and is covered by internal Security and Customer Privacy policies as well as the strict EU regulations.
-Timescale operators will never access the customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.
+Timescale operators never access customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.

 The Timescale operations team has mandatory recurring training regarding the applicable policies.